eclipse-hawkbit/hawkbit/docs/content/concepts/authentication.md

 `openssl x509 -in client_certificate.crt -issuer_hash -noout`

 However, in the Nginx configuration, obtaining the issuer hash is not possible without addons.
 Therefore, this header is manually entered as Hawkbit.
+You can enter any value here as long as it is matched with the *Allow targets to authenticate via a certificate authenticated by a reverse proxy* setting in the hawkbit UI.

 When deploying Nginx, you will need a `.yml` file.
 Here's an example `docker-compose.yml` file for Nginx Docker.